-Cream together the butter and sugar in a large bowl.
+Cream together the dairy-free spread and sugar in a large bowl.

 Mash the bananas with a fork or food processor and add them to the bowl.
 Add the milk and mix well.

-Add the flour and baking powder.
+Add the flour.
 Gently fold in, being careful not to overmix the batter.

 Fold in the chocolate chips.